 - Don’t take offense when waiters are running around and slam down your drink– it’s not rude, just a part of the show they put on!
 You often have to be assertive to get a waiter’s attention– feel free to signal him/her over.
 This is not rude.
 Don’t expect to be asked if you want a second drink, more food, the cheque etc. Just be assertive and ask!

 - You aren’t required to tip in Granada, but rounding up the bill and leaving up to 10% for excellent service is definitely appreciated (I always tip my servers).
 Waiters work hard and earn a very low monthly wage.

 - BYOT– bring you own toilet paper!
 Granada’s best tapas bars get busy and the bathrooms often lack toilet paper– especially in the ladies rooms.
 Go prepared with a pack of tissues to be safe.

 - Learn to love the afternoon merienda.
 From around 5:30 to 7:30 you’ll see locals having a drink and a bite to eat in local cafés churros bars, and pastry shops, instead of having dessert right after a meal.
 And remember– an afternoon snack at 7:30 pm means dinner is late!
 Do as the locals and don’t dine before 9:30 pm!

 My opinion of Granada has definitely changed over the years!
 I went from thinking that the food was pretty awful, to loving my visits here– for the food!
 While you do have to search out the good tapas places, when you find them the value for money is great, and the products are excellent.
-As we’ve planned our food tours here over the past months, I’ve been so excited to share the culinary history of this incredible city (Andalusian cuisine fascinates me) and mix these stories and recipes into our tours.
+I’m so excited to share the culinary history of this incredible city (Andalusian cuisine fascinates me) and mix these stories and recipes into more posts about Granada!